Why register entities in bulk, rather than individually?

 - The spreadsheet should have a column for Bases or AA.
 You'll keep this blank for now since we'll reimport our sequence maps in a later step.

 Importing entities from a spreadsheet

 - Open your project folder.
 Toggle to the Inventory Section.
 Click “+” and select Import Entities.

-- Select Plasmid (or another schema) from the schema dropdown.
+- Select your DNA / AA schema from the schema dropdown.
 Click Next.